Compute! A history.

 Part 2

-When I first started writing about old video game magazines the ideas was to just riff on whatever themes and memories came to mind.
+When I first started writing about old video game magazines the idea was to just riff on whatever themes and memories came to mind.
 Which was fun, but it wasn’t necessarily accurate.
 And the more I started looking back the more I realised there were untold stories that deserved a more nuanced approach than me commenting on moustaches or calling people “dorks.”

 I didn’t call anyone at Compute! a dork, but I did say the publication was a dinosaur that didn’t know it.
 That may or may not be true.
 But it’s not fair to the people who put the damn thing together month-after-month for 15 years.